-Volatility - Since the Company's shares started trading on a stock exchange market only in May 2013, quoted prices data of our shares is limited.
-According to ASC 718-10-30-20, in case of insufficient historical data for a company, the expected volatility was based on similar companies' stock volatility.
+Volatility - Since our shares started trading on a stock exchange market only in May 2013, quoted prices data of our shares is limited.
+According to ASC 718-10-30-20, in case of insufficient historical data for a company, the expected volatility was based on a weighted average of our and similar companies' stock volatility.